Demonstration of analyzers for multimode photonic time-bin qubits: Appendix C: Entanglement verification

-\end{widetext} where the subscript indicates measurement outcome, and H, V, D, or A denotes the \textit{horizontal}, \textit{vertical}, \textit{diagonal}, or \textit{anti-diagonal} polarization.
+where the subscript indicates measurement outcome, and H, V, D, or A denotes the horizontal, vertical, diagonal, or anti-diagonal polarization.
 On the other side, for the time-bin qubit, the photon loss in the long path or the short path of the MM-TQA could be different from each other.
-Hence, the operators corresponding to measurement of the time-bin qubit in the \textit{early}/\textit{late}-time basis or in the superposition bases could deviate from the ideal case.
-Without loss of generality, we can choose the relative phase between the \textit{early}-time and \textit{late}-time basis states in the superposition basis to be zero.
-Therefore, in the basis where the basis states are no photon, one photon in the \textit{early} bin and one photon in the \textit{late} bin, these measurements can be written as \begin{widetext}
+Hence, the operators corresponding to measurement of the time-bin qubit in the early/late basis or in the superposition bases could deviate from the ideal case.
+Without loss of generality, we can choose the relative phase between the early- and late-basis states in the superposition basis to be zero.
+Therefore, in the basis in which the basis states are no photon, one photon in the early bin and one photon in the late bin, these measurements can be written as

-\end{widetext} where the subscript E, L, X, or $\emptyset$ means that the measurement outcome is \textit{early} time, \textit{late} time, the superposition of the \textit{early} time and \textit{late} time, or no detection, respectively.
+where the subscript E, L, X, or $\emptyset$ means that the measurement outcome is early time, late time, the superposition of the early and late time, or no detection, respectively.
 No-detection events are due to detection inefficiency and the absence of the second output in the MM-TQA.
-In Eq.~\eqref{eq:meas_Bob}, $\eta_l$ or $\eta_s$ is the respective transmission efficiency in the long path or the short path of the MM-TQA.
-Note that in our experiment $\eta_l$ and $\eta_s$ are very close to each other.
+In Eq.~(8), $\eta_S$ or $\eta_L$ is the respective transmission efficiency in the short path or the long path of the MM-TQA.
+Note that in our experiment $\eta_S$ and $\eta_L$ are very close to each other.

-After knowing the description of Alice's and Bob's joint state $\rho$ and also that of their measurements, we can verify entanglement by the negative partial-transpose (NPT) criterion~\cite{A. Peres 1996a}.
-The NPT criterion is used because this criterion is satisfied if and only if a state is entangled, given the state is $2\times 2$- or $2 \times 3$-dimensional~\cite{M. Horodecki 1996a}.
-The NPT criterion has been applied to verify entanglement in QKD systems, such as in \cite{M. Curty 2007a} .
-Explicitly, we verify entanglement by solving the following semi-definite program (SDP): \begin{widetext}
+After knowing the description of Alice's and Bob's joint state $\rho$ and that of their measurements, we can verify entanglement by the negative partial-transpose (NPT) criterion~\cite{A. Peres 1996}.
+The NPT criterion is used because this criterion is satisfied if and only if a state is entangled, given the state is $2\times 2$- or $2 \times 3$-dimensional~\cite{M. Horodecki 1996}.
+The NPT criterion has been applied to verify entanglement in QKD systems, such as in Ref.~\cite{M. Curty 2007} .
+Explicitly, we verify entanglement by solving the following semidefinite program (SDP): finding $\rho$ subject to $\rho \geq 0, \, Tr(\rho)=1,\, \rho^\Gamma \geq 0$ that satisfies